-At COOPER Design Builders, we have extensive experience taking a family’s dreams, a home in a neighborhood that has developed its own character over the years, and putting the two together with delightful results.
-According to Zillow, the median home value in Portland is $424,200, but you can find prices that are significantly lower in up-and-coming neighborhoods.
+At COOPER Design Build, we have extensive experience taking a family’s dreams, a home in a neighborhood that has developed its own character over the years, and putting the two together with delightful results.
+According to Zillow, the median home value in Portland is $424,200, but you can find prices that are significantly lower in up-and-coming neighborhoods- perfect for renovations.

 * Parkrose is a neighborhood east of Interstate 205 along the Columbia, just east of the airport.
 It has a mix of commercial buildings and homes and isn’t far from the city center.
 The median home value in Parkrose is $328,300 and rising fast, according to Zillow.